 Film Genre

-A Film Genre is a genre of films that categorizes movies based on stylistic or thematic similarities.
+A Film Genre is a genre that categorizes films based on shared stylistic elements and thematic patterns.

 - Context: